 The federal formula for computing the expected family contribution is different from those used by many college or universities.
 In particular, the federal formula does not consider home equity as part of the assets.

 Not immediately.
-The subsidized Stafford loan has a grace period of 6 months and the Perkins loan a grace period of 9 months before the student must begin repaying the loan.
+The subsidized Stafford loan has a grace period of 6 months before the student must begin repaying the loan.
 When you take a leave of absence you will not have to repay your loan until the grace period is used up.
 If you use up the grace period, however, when you graduate you will have to begin repaying your loan immediately.
 It is possible to request an extension to the grace period, but this must be done before the grace period expires.
 If your grace period expires in the middle of your leave of absence, you will have to start making payments on your student loans.

 Normally, a minor cannot be held liable for a contract that they sign.
 However, in 1992 the Higher Education Act was amended to permit eligible students, defined as per Title IV regulations, to sign promissory notes for their own Federal student loans.
 As such, student loans represent one of the few exceptions to the so-called “defense of infancy”.
 The specific citation is section 484A(b)(2) of the Higher Education Act of 1965 (20 USC 1091a(b)(2)), and applies to Stafford, PLUS and Consolidation Loans.
 It does not appear to apply to Perkins and Direct Loans, although it was clearly the intent of Congress that it should.